MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

                                     param_range=param_range, cv=3)
     ```

+#### Learning Curve

+- It used to detect if the model is underfitting or overfitting, and impact of training data size the error.
+- It plots the training dataset and validation dataset error or accuracy against training set size.
+- scikit-learn: `sklearn.learning_curve.learning_curve`
+  - Uses stratified k-fold cross-validation by default if output is binary or multiclass (preserves percentage of samples in each class)
+  - Note: `sklearn.model_selection.learning_curve` in v0.18

+#### Model Debugging

+- Filter on failed predictions and manually look for patterns.
+  - Data problems (eg, many variants for same word)
+  - Labeling errors (eg, data mislabelled)
+  - Under/over-represented subclasses (eg, too many examples of one type)
+  - Discriminating information is not captured in features (eg, customer location)
+- This helps pivot on target, key attributes, and failure type, and build histograms of error counts.

+    ```py
+    pred = clf.predict(train[col])
+    error_df = test[pred != test['target']]
+    ```

 ### Feature Engineering

 - It is the science/art of extracting more information from the existing data in order to improve the model's predictive power.